Ala Vaikunthapurramuloo: Plot

-1995: Valmiki and Ramachandra start their career as clerks in the company of Ananth "ARK" RamaKrishna.
-Ramachandra, who marries ARK's daughter Yasoda "Yasu", becomes wealthy while Valmiki remains poor.
-On the day of the birth of both their children, Ramachandra's son appears to be dead.
-When nurse Sulochana informs Valmiki about this, he pities Ramachandra and Yasu and offers to exchange his baby with the dead one.
+1995: Valmiki and Ramachandra start their careers as clerks in Ananth Radhakrishna's (ARK)company.
+Ramachandra marries ARK's daughter Yasoda "Yasu" and becomes wealthy while Valmiki remains a middle class person.
+On the day of the birth of both their children, Ramachandra's son appears to be stillborn.
+When nurse Sulochana informs Valmiki about this, he offers to exchange his baby with the dead one.

-After switching them, however, the apparently dead child begins to cry.
-Sulochana tries to switch them back, but Valmiki, sensing an opportunity that his son would have a better life growing up in a rich family, prevents her from switching, pushing her accidentally off a ledge.
-Sulochana goes into a coma, while Valmiki gets a leg cramp that makes him limp permanently.
-The two boys grow-up in different ways.
-Raj, raised at Ramachandra's house, is timid, innocent, and soft-spoken, while Bantu, who is raised at Valmiki's house, is smart, truthful, outspoken, and hard-working.
-Valmiki, who favours Raj, treats Bantu with disgust due to his true parentage.
+After switching the babies, the child that appeared dead starts to cry; however, Valmiki wants his son to grow up in a rich household.
+When Sulochana tries to switch the babies again, Valmiki tries to stop her and accidentally pushes her.
+Sulochana falls from the hospital building and goes into a coma with Valmiki getting a cramp that slowly turns into a limp.
+Valmiki's son is named Raj.
+Valmiki names Ramachandra's son Bantu and treats him roughly due to his true parentage.

-2020: After his MBA was denied by Valmiki, Bantu heads to an interview for a job at a travel company headed by Amulya aka Ammu, a self-made businesswoman.
-After a scuffle with the company's HR manager Shekhar, Bantu gets the job.
-Eventually, Bantu develops feelings for Ammu where he, Ammu, Shekhar, and Ravindra Reddy go to Paris for a business trip, and shortly after the trip, Bantu and Ammu fall in love with each other.
+2020: After Valmiki refuses to pay for Bantu's MBA, Bantu goes to interview for a job at a travel company headed by Amulya aka Ammu, a self-made businesswoman.
+After a brief scuffle and misunderstanding with the company HR Shekhar, Bantu lands the job.
+Eventually, Bantu develops feelings for Ammu when he, Ammu, Shekhar, and their colleague Ravindra Reddy go to Paris for a business trip, and shortly after the trip, Ammu reciprocates his feelings.

 Meanwhile, Raj returns from abroad, discontinuing his MBA.
-Ramachandra sends Raj to reject Paidithalli, the son of Appala Naidu, a wealthy, powerful and influential man who offers to buy 50% of their company's shares.
-Ramachandra watches the deal from the hotel where Ammu and Bantu have a meeting with Sudharshanam, the Investor behind Ammu's firm, who wants to buyback Ammu's travel agency.
+Ramachandra wants Raj to toughen up so he sends him to reject Paidithalli, the son of Appala Naidu, a wealthy, powerful and influential man who offers to buy 50% of their company's shares.
+Ramachandra watches the deal from the hotel where Ammu and Bantu have a meeting with Sudharshanam, the investor behind Ammu's firm, who wants to buyback Ammu's travel agency.
 Ramachandra is disappointed by Raj's hesitance and inability to say no to Paidithalli but is proud of Bantu and Ammu for saying no to Sudharshanam.
 Following this, Raj is engaged with Ammu on ARK's suggestion, even though Raj is already in love with his cousin Nandini "Nandu".